 Our new sick policy was added as addendums to the old policy and reflects a longer exclusion period of 48 hours after the last symptom of fever and/or illness.
 A doctor’s note is also required upon the return of any child who was out with an illness, stating that the child is in good health and can return to the facility.
 These measures alone have substantially cut back on illnesses being spread throughout the program.
 I have seen fewer sick children and staff for this time of year as compared to previous years.
 Because of this reason, I have decided to make these policies indefinite.

-Explore our Learn, Share, and Grow series located in the Grow tab.
+Explore our Learn, Share, and Grow series located in the Professional Development tab.

 Learn, Share, and Grow series covers a particular topic spread across a number of short video segments.
 By breaking up the topic into multiple shorter videos, they are more digestible one at a time, while still being a part of a larger coherent segment.

 Below is the second of three parts business series.
 Family Child Care Provider Laverne Head explains why policies are essential for the success of an FCC business.